 Everything I Want X Laguna B

-Everything I Want has created our own “Made in Murano” glassware collection with Laguna B a Venice-based company spearheading the revival of Murano as a center of artistic innovation.
+Everything I Want has created our own “Made in Murano” glassware collection, designed by Nadja and Philippe Romain and produced in collaboration with Laguna B a Venice-based company spearheading the revival of Murano as a center of artistic innovation.
 Together, we share values and beliefs on the positive impact of our products on society and environment.
 Laguna B offset its carbon footprint and is engage in the preservation and restoration of the Venetian lagoon.

 Based in Milan, Chiara Dynys is an artist who plays on notions of the divine.
 Working in eclectic mixed media, from glass to mirrors to fabric, as well as video and light, painting and collage, Dynys sanctifies her materials.
 Her jewellery is conceptually a miniature of her fine art, in the sense that the two forms share the same central problematic: how to make meaning from an anomaly, how to leap from the quotidian to sublime.View collection